SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

 > This should _always_ export your plugin as a default export.

 ### `package.json`
-Mostly, this is used to define standard information for publishing your package to [NPM](https://npmjs.com), however it also provides Hindenburg with the location of the [entrypoint](#entrypoint) to your plugin, as well as basic plugin information, described below.
+Mostly, this is used to define standard information for publishing your package to [NPM](https://npmjs.com), however it also provides Waterway with the location of the [entrypoint](#entrypoint) to your plugin, as well as basic plugin information, described below.

 > Your package name and package version can both be used for metadata about your plugin.

-> You don't _have_ to use the `package.json` for plugin metadata, see about passing additional arguments to the {@link HindenburgPlugin | `@HindenburgPlugin`} decorator.
+> You don't _have_ to use the `package.json` for plugin metadata, see about passing additional arguments to the {@link WaterwayPlugin | `@WaterwayPlugin`} decorator.

 ```json
 {